maqzi/EarthX/README.md

 ### Opensea storefront
 The storefront is located on [testnet opensea](https://testnets.opensea.io/collection/earthx-v3) which can be used to interact with the tokens.

+## Zk-SNARKs
+A Zero Knowledge - Succint Non-interactive ARguments of Knowledge or ZK-SNARK is used to verify ownership of a particular asset it the real world before onboarding it into the blockchain as a EarthX token.
+For the sake of this experiment, the proof is made available in the zokrates/code/ directory

 ## Resources